 While not performed as frequently as other Haydn works, the Theresienmesse has attracted critical admiration, having been described as an “extraordinary work with the variety, rhythmic energy … and skill of a composer at the height of his powers.”

 The LC Concert Choir will perform Laudate by Knut Nystedt , Ave verum Corpus by William Byrd, Cantate Domino for Five Voices by Han Leo Hessler, a Stephen Foster Medley arranged by Jon Washburn, and Nella Fantasia, music by Ennio Morricone, arrangement by Audrey Snyder.

-Les Chanteurs, the Women’s Choir of Lynchburg College, will sing Ave Maria, Op.
+Les Chanteurs, the Women’s Choir of University of Lynchburg, will sing Ave Maria, Op.
 93 by Gabriel Faure and O Music by David L. Brunner.

 On May 1, the Choral Union will perform at the Korean Central Presbyterian Church in Centreville, Va. as the featured group in a program that also includes three large church choirs – one Korean and two American.